Serving Education Every Day!

 Thank you!
 Community donations allowed us to pay off all student IOUs last spring.
 All families started the 2020-21 school year without having to worry about money owed to the cafeteria.

-Along with a dedicated group of SCASD faculty and staff volunteers, SCASD Food Services has prepared and distributed more than 800,000 free meals so far this year.
+Along with a dedicated group of SCASD faculty and staff volunteers, SCASD Food Services has prepared and distributed more than 970,000 free meals over the past year.
 School meals are the largest food security program in the United States.
 It is a gift to be able to continue to provide families with healthy food for their children even when schools are closed or for students who continue to learn at home due to the Covid-19 pandemic.

 "When families were encouraged to take advantage of the meal kits for their kids, what got me was the suggestion that school meals might provide some comfort and normality for your kids.
 I asked my son if he'd like to have school lunches and he said "YES!" before I even finished the sentence.
 I wish I had taken a picture of his face when the Italian Dunkers showed up. 🙂 I completely underestimated how much those lunches would help him feel like he was still connected to his school.
 These made our lives easier while my husband was laid off, but the emotional value of them was even greater.
 From the bottom of my heart, thank you to everyone involved for making my kid feel a little less isolated."